 This chapter describes how to download and install an SL1 Collector, and how to establish a connection between the new SL1 Collector and the SL1 Database Server on the SL1 Nodes page.
 An SL1 Collector can be either a Data Collector or a Message Collector.

-NOTE: The Nodes page and the Node Configuration Utility replace functionality previously found in the Web Configuration utility and the Appliance Manager page in versions of SL1 prior to version 11.2.0.
+NOTE: The Nodes page and the Node Configuration Utility replace functionality previously found in the Web Configuration utility in versions of SL1 prior to version 11.2.0.